 Question & AnswerI’m taking my landlord to the LTB.
 How do I present my case?

-If the Board runs out of time to finish your hearing, they will schedule another date and you will have to come back at another time.
-It is common for tenant applications at the Board to be brought back for a second day, which might be weeks or months later.
+If the (LTB) runs out of time to finish your hearing, they will schedule another date and you will have to come back at another time.
+It's common for tenant applications at the LTB to be brought back for a second day, which might be weeks or months later.

-The Board's decision is not official until it is in writing.
-This is called an Order.
+The LTB's decision is not official until it's in writing.
+The written decision is called an .

-If you have moved out from the rental unit, there are steps you can take to get your landlord to pay what they owe you.
+If the LTB's decision awards you money, the decision will include the landlord's deadline to pay you.
+If the landlord doesn't pay you by this date, there are steps you can take in Small Claims Court to get your landlord to pay what they owe you.

-If your landlord disagrees with the Board's decision, they have up to 30 days to file a review with the Board or an appeal at court.
-If this happens, get legal advice about your options.
+If your landlord disagrees with the LTB's decision, they have up to 30 days to a review with the LTB or an appeal at court.
+If your landlord does this, get legal advice about your options.

-If you disagree with the Board's decision, you might be able to ask for a Request to Review an Order.
-You have up to 30 days to file a review with the Board or an appeal at court.
+If you disagree with the LTB's decision, you can file a Request to Review an Order.
+You have up to 30 days from the date the order was written to file a review with the LTB or an appeal at court.
 Try to get legal advice before you ask for a review.